 If you believe you or a loved one have been injured by a defective medical device, call us at (816) 298-8708 for a complimentary initial consultation!

 Most often, it is the manufacturer that is held liable on the basis of defects, inadequate warnings, or misleading marketing.
 Medical device manufacturers have a legal responsibility to make their devices safe, to meet FDA standards and to warn of any risks or side effects involved in using the device.

 Patients have a right to know the risks associated with a particular medical device so that they (and their doctors) can make informed healthcare decisions.

-When you choose the Kansas City medical device lawyers from Peterson & Associates, you can be sure you are choosing skilled and aggressive representatives.
-In just one of our defective products claims, we obtained $141,100,000 in compensation for the client*.
+When you choose the Kansas City defective medical device lawyers from Peterson & Associates, P.C., you can be sure you are choosing skilled and aggressive representatives.
+In just one of our defective product claims, we obtained $141,100,000 in compensation for the client*.
 Further, if you don’t get paid, we don’t get paid.